y-guang/emerge-sort/README.md

 If you use this algorithm in your work, please cite it as:

 > Yang, G., Rodrigues, R., Yu, D., & Verstraten, F. A. J. (2025, June).
 Taking the human decision maker into account: A critical evaluation of sorting algorithms for large stimuli sets and guidelines for improvement.
-[Poster presentation]. *The Australasian Experimental Psychology Conference, Singapore*.
+[Poster presentation]. *The Australasian Experimental Psychology Conference, Sydney, Australia*.

 ## License and Acknowledgements